 If we switch these chords around and look at it from a minor key perspective, we get a bit of a “pessimistic” progression.
 We like to regard it as i-VI-III-VII, but presented in a major key, it goes vi-IV-I-V. And just like the previous example, it works for almost any genre that you can think of.
-Even completely different songs from various musical styles have it, so break out your Schecter or other metal guitar and start riffing.
+Even completely different songs from various musical styles have it, so break out your Schecter and start riffing.

 In this particular case, the distribution of chords creates a slightly melancholic vibe.
 This might seem a bit unusual since the progression has three major chords, but going from the VII chord and back to the i chord really does the trick for these settings.
 If you want to present it in the key of A minor, it goes A minor, F major, C major, and G major.

 The Andalusian cadence is pretty common for flamenco music.
 However, plenty of different genres also use it to recreate these sorts of vibes.
 Also referred to as the “descending tetrachord,” this progression goes down from the first minor chord and descends to the fifth major or dominant chord.

 Although the minor chord would be more “correct” according to the basics of music theory, changing this particular chord makes it sound more “exotic.”
 This is especially useful if you like to add the harmonic minor scale.
 One of the best uses of the Andalusian cadence can be heard in the mid part of Queen’s Innuendo from the band’s album of the same name.